RedAndBundle/Red.MultipleLayouts.Doc/README.md

 # Multiple Report Layout Selector
-Automatic report layout selection for Business Central reports.
+Automatic report layout selection for Microsoft Dynamics 365 Business Central reports.

 ## Introduction
 Do you need to print different report layouts based on different situations?
 But you don't want your users to have to select these at the time of printing.
 Red and Bundle's Multiple Report Layout Selector will give you a smooth reporting experience.